for purchase of goods and services

 Order means an order for products and/or Services issued by Voyis in accordance with these terms and conditions, including all manuals, user guides, certifications, and all other documentation required for complete testing and proper use of the Goods;

-Party means Voyis or SUPPLIER, as applicable;
+Party means VOYIS or SUPPLIER, as applicable;

 Services mean the Services and work required to be performed by Supplier under this Agreement, as described under the Order;

-Sonardyne Group means Voyis and its Affiliates;
+Voyis Group means Voyis and its Affiliates;

 2. ACCEPTANCE